drtconway/svelt/README.md

 - Currently the INFO column is naively populated from the left-most INFO.
 For standard INFO fields, we should consider merging.
+- It would be nice to compute AN, AC, and AF from the samples we merge and include them in the INFO.
+- The ID column is currently populated from the left-most VCF with a variant.
+  IDs are required to be uniquely identifying within a VCF, but not between VCFs, so it's possible (probable!) that we generate non-unique IDs in the output.
+The proposed solution is to put the IDs from the original VCFs into an INFO field, and generate a new ID for each row in the output in such a way as to ensure it is unique.

 ### Additional Merging Rules